Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - This season, he's accounted for 20.0% of his team's three-pointers made, averaging 4.9 per game.

-- Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Defensively, the Lakers are ranked 20th in the league, conceding 116.6 points per contest.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.
+- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per contest.

-- Looking at assists, the Lakers have conceded 25.7 per game, 15th in the NBA.
+- In terms of assists, the Lakers are 15th in the league, allowing 25.7 per game.

-- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.
+- In terms of 3-pointers, the Lakers have given up 12.5 makes per game, 18th in the league.

 Stephen Curry vs. the Lakers